 The guidance requires that the Company determine whether the benefits of tax positions are "more likely than not" of being sustained upon audit based on the technical merits of the tax position.
 For tax positions that are more likely than not of being sustained upon audit, the Company recognizes the largest amount of the benefit that is more likely than not of being sustained in the financial statements.
 For tax positions that are not more likely than not of being sustained upon audit, the Company does not recognize any portion of the benefit in the financial statements.
 Additionally, the interpretation provides guidance on derecognition, classification, interest and penalties, disclosures, and transition.
 As of December 31, 2022 and 2021, the Company had no accruals for potential losses related to uncertain tax positions.
 The Company is subject to routine audits by taxing jurisdictions.
 The Company's tax returns are subject to examination by U.S. Federal, state and foreign taxing jurisdictions.
-The Company regularly assess the potential outcomes of these examinations and any future examinations for the current or prior years.
 The Company recognizes tax benefits from uncertain tax positions only if (based on the technical merits of the position) it is more likely than not that the tax positions will be sustained on examination by the tax authority.
 The Company adjusts these tax liabilities, including related interest and penalties, based on the current facts and circumstances.
 The Company reports tax-related interest and penalties as a component of income tax expense.
 The Company's December 31, 2018 and 2017 tax returns were audited by the IRS and cleared in 2022 without penalties.